-But the booster was promising enough in many ways - so we held of drawing any definitive conclusions.
+But the booster was promising enough in many ways - so we held off drawing any definitive conclusions.

-Throughout 2017 and into 2018, Nextivity has been addressing our concerns in firmware and via app updates - demonstrating how the Go M is the only booster that can get smarter over time via software updates.
+In 2019 Cel-Fi has released brand new firmware claiming to enable some new features and address some of our concerns - demonstrating how the Go M is the only booster that can get smarter over time via software updates.